remindmodel/remind/tutorials/_Quick_start.md

 # 2. Preliminaries

 ## Overview of Remind code
-Read [REMIND - REgional Model of INvestments and Development – Overview](https://rse.pik-potsdam.de/doc/remind/3.2.0/) or equivalently the comment starting `main.gams` .
+Read [REMIND - REgional Model of INvestments and Development – Overview](https://rse.pik-potsdam.de/doc/remind/3.2.0/) or equivalently the comment starting `main.gms` .
 This will be helpful in terms of understanding the code.
 This [tutorial](https://www.gams.com/latest/docs/UG_Tutorial.html) is recommended by the group.
 ## !!
 Renv !!
 Note that REMIND **releases do not come with a locked environment** ([see the associated issue, which may be closed by the time you start](https://github.com/remindmodel/development_issues/issues/528)).
 This means that you will need to restore the version corresponding to your release: for example `make historic-reqs v=2024-12-11` where the date should be replaced with that of the release (see [here](https://github.com/remindmodel/development_issues/issues/528))